 Becoming legal also means being able to pass occasional food inspections from health officials.
 Before you can start selling cones, you may also need to register with the local tax office.

-If you will be running a brick-and-mortar ice cream shop, you’ll need to find a physical space to buy or lease.
-If you will be opening an ice cream truck, you’ll have the flexibility to change locations easily, as you park along any number of approved routes.
+If you’ll be running a brick-and-mortar ice cream shop, you’ll need to find a physical space to buy or lease.
+If you’ll be starting an ice cream truck, you’ll have the flexibility to change locations easily, as you park along any number of approved routes.

 In both cases, however, the goal is to find options that receive plenty of foot traffic during the busiest times of the ice cream season.

-Starting an ice cream shop or truck can cost as little as $50,000 upfront;1 but expenses can approach $1 million if you decide to purchase land and build a free-standing location.2 These expenses stem from the cost of equipment needed to start an ice cream shop, including:
+Starting an ice cream shop or truck can cost as little as $50,000 upfront, but expenses can approach $1 million if you decide to purchase land and build a free-standing location.
+These expenses stem from the cost of equipment needed to start an ice cream shop, including:

 Brick-and-mortar shops will also need to pay for rent, utilities, countertops, and furniture.
 Ice cream truck owners need to invest in vehicles, music, amplification equipment, and long-term storage to keep unsold inventory cold overnight.
 Leasing this equipment may be cheaper than buying it outright.
 You can also help cut costs by acquiring used equipment whenever possible.